genderkit/genderkit/_resources/surgery.md

 While funding for these surgeries is not normally provided by the NHS gender services, approval for funding can sometimes be given on an individual basis.

-### How do I access medical support?

-To get access to surgery, you will need to use medical services.
-You can read information about these services using on our pages:

-{% include medicalnav %}

 ### How do I choose a surgical team?

 For some surgeries there are a large number of teams that will offer the surgery in the UK.